bitbrain/beehave/README.md

 In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or [raise an issue](https://github.com/bitbrain/beehave/issues)!

+## 🧪 Unit testing

+This project is using [gdUnit](https://github.com/MikeSchulze/gdUnit4) to ensure code quality.
+Every pull request that introduces new changes such as nodes or additional methods has to also provide some unit tests inside the `test/` folder.
+Ensure that your test is in the correct folder:

+- `test/nodes/decorators` contains decorator node tests
+- `test/nodes/composites` contains composite node tests
+- `test/` contains generic tests for beehave
+- `test/actions` contains test actions used within tests

+You can run the unit tests by right-clicking the `test` folder and selecting `Run tests`.

 ## 🐝 Adding a new node

 In case you want to introduce a new node, feel free to [raise a pull request](https://github.com/bitbrain/beehave/compare).
 Check the issues tab for any discussions on new nodes, as it is a great place to gather feedback before you spend time on implementing it.
 Ensure to also introduce an icon for your node that is following the colour scheme: